 What is a Geospatial Information Scientist?

-A geospatial information scientist is someone who studies and analyzes how people utilize the physical space around them.
-They help to shape a city, state, country, and ultimately the world in which people live.
-He or she uses various computer software programs and tools such as geographic information systems, global positioning systems (GPS), and other remote aerial technology sensors to gather geographic information.
+Geospatial information scientists use various computer software programs and tools such as geographic information systems, global positioning systems (GPS), and other remote aerial technology sensors to gather geographic information.

 What does a Geospatial Information Scientist do?